Stage 2 of the GR 121 is a walk of two halves, but certainly worth walking.

 But apart from that.
 Not a lot …

-You can walk the first half to Genappe, look around the village, maybe seek some refreshment there, and then turn around and retrace your steps to La Roche.
+If you are simply wanting a pleasant country walk, then you might want to walk the first half to Genappe twice.
+In other words, walk to Genappe, look around the village, maybe seek some refreshment there, and then turn around and retrace your steps to La Roche.
 Walks always look completely different when you do them in the other direction, which is not surprising as you have a totally different viewpoint.

 Of course, if completing the GR 121 is one of your objectives, you simply have to grin and bear it.
 Not every walk of every long-distance footpath is exhilarating, and you just have to make the best of the bits that aren’t.
 And no matter how boring parts of a path can be, it will involve a healthy dose of fresh air and exercise, which is always good.